 Other Clever Gifts for Environmentalists

-Made from biodegradable materials and tree rubber, the all natural Manduka eKo Yoga Mat is an excellent choice for climate-conscious yogis anywhere.
+Made from biodegradable materials and tree rubber, the all natural Manduka eKo Lite Yoga Mat is an excellent choice for climate-conscious yogis anywhere.
 We’ve used this mat for all of our yoga activities for years and it’s still almost as good as new!
-The 5mm tree rubber construction provides ample grip and the dense, natural materials make this mat durable and stable during any practice.
-If you’re looking for a more portable option, the 4mm eKo Lite is another wonderful option.
+The 4mm tree rubber construction provides ample grip and the tightly woven natural materials make this mat durable during any practice.

 Forget complicated coffee setups with disposable cups!
-Our favorite, environmentally friendly coffee brewing kit is the AeroPress Coffee Kit.
+Our favorite, environmentally friendly coffee brewing kit is the AeroPress Go Travel Coffee Press.
 Light, portable, and sustainable, this coffee maker creates strong coffee on the go with ease.
 A favorite with hikers and backpackers, we love that the filters that come with the AeroPress are compostable/biodegradable, and that this system is super easy to clean after use.
-If you want to avoid the use of paper filters, there are also several reusable mesh AeroPress filters you can buy as well.

-Straws are one of the easiest disposable items to replace, and one of the most budget-friendly gifts for environmentalists is the United By Blue Reusable Straw Kit.
-With two metal straws, a cleaning brush, and a silicone straw tip all wrapped up in a portable case, this kit enables sustainable sipping for two on the go!
-We love this simple gift because it’s affordable (under $20!), thoughtful, and plastic-reducing!
+Straws are one of the easiest disposable items to replace, and one of the best gifts for environmentalists is the Silca Reusable Straw Set.
+This set contains two metal straws, which enables sustainable sipping for two on the go.
+We love this simple gift because it’s convenient, thoughtful, and plastic-reducing!

 For lights that work well for camping, hiking, or backpacking, we recommend the MPOWERD Portable Solar Lights.
 These camp lights work 100% on a solar rechargeable battery so you can use them anywhere there’s sunlight!
 Easily clip these little lanterns onto a bag or backpack to charge during the day, then light them up at night.
 If you prefer a little more ambience, there are also MPOWERD solar-powered string lights available.